skito/ATMF/README.md

 ```

 ### / Extensions
-These are third-party functions for processing the template data.
+These are third-party (custom) functions for processing the template data.
 Same as the system functions they accept parameters.

 ```
 {/myformat $totalCount @page.steps}